 Magnolia is located minutes from the Inner Harbour, making it one of the best Victoria hotels for fantastic views.
 Guests can easily walk to go souvenir shopping, enjoy restaurants, and tourist sites.
 The hotel also has a full-service spa, a cocktail bar, and an impressive dining room.
 Magnolia Hotel & Spa is pet friendly, and offers a paid valet service for guests.

 Fairmont Empress is one of the best places to stay in Victoria and one of the most famous hotels in the city.
-Overlooking the vibrant Inner Harbour, Fairmont Empress hotel boasts 464 rooms and suites with contemporary decor, stunning water views, an award-winning spa, and one of the best waterfront restaurants in Victoria.
+Overlooking the vibrant Inner Harbour, Fairmont Empress hotel boasts 464 rooms and suites with contemporary decor, stunning water views, an award-winning spa, famous high tea, and one of the best waterfront restaurants in Victoria.